rppicomidi/usb_midi_host/README.md

   is a bit slower than the default of 133MHz.
 - It consumes 2 GPIO pins
 - It consumes the PIO 0 module
-- It consumes CPU 1
+- It consumes a fair amount of CPU time
 - It takes a bit more code storage space and RAM space.
 - The Pico_PIO_USB library can conflict with the drivers for the Pico W WiFi/Bluetooth module.
 To prevent the conflicts, please